tidwall/uhaha/README.md

 ## Network and security considerations (TLS and Auth password)

 By default a single Uhaha instance is bound to the local `127.0.0.1` IP address.
-Thus the nothing outside that machine including the other servers in the cluster or machines on the same local network will be able communicate with this instance.
+Thus nothing outside that machine, including other servers in the cluster or machines on the same local network will be able communicate with this instance.

 ### Network security

-To open up the service you will need to provide an IP address that can be reached by the outside.
+To open up the service you will need to provide an IP address that can be reached from the outside.
 For example, let's say you want to set up three servers on a local `10.0.0.0` network.

 On server 1: